 “Make a remedy,” Potter replied simply, crossing his arms as he leaned casually against the counter.
 We blinked at him, surprised that someone had actually answered, and he looked blankly at us as if it was the most obvious solution in the world.
 “Two parts Pepper Up Potion, one part Rousing Draught.”

 I rolled my eyes.
 Stupid Potter and his stupid Potions expertise.
 Oh, sure.
 Let me just take five minutes and whip that right up for you, Potter.
-Because I’m sure I have all the necessary ingredients just hanging out in my fridge.
-Finally, something to do with all those extra salamandar tails that have been lying around.
+Because I definitely had the necessary ingredients just hanging out in my fridge.
+Finally, something to do with all those extra salamander tails that have been lying around!

-“Okay, well, seeing as I don’t have a secret apothecary in my kitchen, that’s not going to work,” I snapped, a prickle of irritation stiffening my spine.
-“Next, please.”
+“Okay well, seeing as I don’t have a secret apothecary in my kitchen, that’s not going to work,” I snapped, a prickle of irritation stiffening my spine.
+“Next suggestion, please.”

-“I don’t see you giving any suggestions,” Potter immediately fired back, jaw stiffening as a familiar, dangerous look flashed through his eyes.
-Here we go again.
+“I don’t see you with any brilliant ideas,” Potter immediately fired back, jaw stiffening as a familiar, dangerous look flashed through his eyes.
+Oh Merlin — here we go again.

 “Oh, because everything you have to say is a bloody stroke of genius!”

 “I’m just trying to help!
-You’re freaking impossible, Bennett – “
+Merlin, you're freaking impossible, Bennett — “

 “No, you know what’s impossible, Potter?
 Making a NEWT-level potion with the basic home ingredients in my kitchen!”